-TransferBOOST (Bachelor’s Opportunity Options that are Straightforward and Transparent) is a multi-year state-level initiative developed to provide students a three-fold transfer affordability guarantee and institutions with a transformational approach to postsecondary transfer policy and practice.
+TransferBOOST (Bachelor’s Opportunity Options that are Straightforward and Transparent) is a multi-year state-level initiative developed to provide students affordable, quality, well-supported two- to four-year pathways.

-TransferBOOST (Bachelor’s Opportunity Options that are Straightforward and Transparent) is a multi-year state-level initiative that will provide students a four-part Transfer Affordability Guarantee:
+TransferBOOST (Bachelor’s Opportunity Options that are Straightforward and Transparent) is a multi-year state-level initiative to provide students a four-part transfer affordability approach:

 - Their credits earned at one institution will transfer and apply to bachelor’s degree completion;